Session 2 - Module A: Advanced LangChain Patterns¶

 expertise_areas: List[str]

-dataclass defines the structure for specialized agents, including their specific tools and areas of expertise, enabling systematic agent creation and management.
+dataclass defines the structure for specialized data agents, including their specific tools and areas of expertise, enabling systematic agent creation and management for data processing workflows.

-The orchestrator class manages multiple agents, coordinating their interactions and ensuring efficient task distribution based on each agent's specialization.
+The orchestrator class manages multiple data agents, coordinating their interactions and ensuring efficient data processing task distribution based on each agent's data specialization.

 def __init__(self, llm):